SAP/ai-sdk-js/packages/foundation-models/README.md

 This is useful in providing a history of the conversation to the model.

 Some parameters like `max_tokens` and `temperature` can be also be passed to the request to control the completion behavior.
-Refer to `AzureOpenAiChatCompletionParameters` interface for more parameters that can be passed to the chat completion request.
+Refer to `AzureOpenAiChatCompletionParameters` interface for knowing more parameters that can be passed to the chat completion request.

 #### Obtaining a client using deployment ID